Scotland Itinerary

 Depending on the length of your trip, and taking geographic proximity into account, here are my recommended priorities:

-This recommended itinerary gives you an idea of how much you can reasonably see in 14 days, but of course you'll want to adapt it to fit your own interests and time frame.
+The recommended itinerary below gives you an idea of how much you can reasonably see in 14 days, but of course you can adapt it to fit your own interests and schedule.

 Day 1: Arrive Edinburgh (sleep in Edinburgh)